openhab/org.openhab.binding.zwave/doc/rtc/ct100plus_0_0.md

 ### Parameter 4: Power Status

 C-Wire / Battery Status
-If 0x01, the thermostat is powered by a C-wire.
-If 0x02, the thermostat is powered by batteries.
+<p&gtIf 0x01, the thermostat is powered by a C-wire.
+If 0x02, the thermostat is powered by batteries. </p&gt
 Values in the range 0 to 0 may be set.

 The manufacturer defined default value is ```0```.